MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day9.md

 # Asynchronous & Promises
-In this file, I will continue talking about asynchronous in js especially the callback function.
-Furthermore, I will deeply explain promises in js, which is one of the most important concept in js.
-I will focus on callback queue and event loop, and fetch method.
+In this file, I will continue talking about asynchronous in js especially the callback queue and event loop.
+Furthermore, I will deeply explain promises in js, which is one of the most important concept in js in which I will focus on fetch method.

 ## Callback queue & Event Loop